|Rogue elephant smoking and drinking. www.jantoo.com|

-Though such rampaging elephants cause, pain, death, loss of properties, income, etc., some wild elephants' strange act, in an unusual, weird way gives us a break from anxiety and we enjoy their antics and adamant nature.
-The case of one particular rogue elephant from Madukkarai, Tamil Nadu is of some interest.
-His name is Maharaja and befitting his majestic name he kept the the villagers and the forest officials on tenterhooks for a pretty long time.
-Their various stratagems became futile and there was nothing to stop this fearless tusker when his mind was set on something.
-He was active in the villages around and sometimes on the outskirts of Madukarai, a small town well-known for a cement factory near Coimbatore city.
+Though such rampaging elephants cause, pain, human deaths, loss of properties, income, etc., some wild elephants' strange acts, unusual, weird behavior give us a break from anxiety and tension and over a period of time we get used to their funny behavior and begin to enjoy their antics and adamant nature unmindful of the damages caused by them.
+The case of one particular rogue elephant from Madukkarai near Coimbatore city, Tamil Nadu is of some interest.
+His name is Maharaja and befitting his majestic name he had kept the the villagers and the forest officials on tenterhooks for a pretty long time, playing hide and seek with them.
+Their various stratagems, tricks and strategies became futile and there was nothing to stop this fearless tusker when his mind was set on something.
+He was active in the villages around and sometimes on the outskirts of Madukarai, a small town well-known for a cement factory.
 His main targets were succulent fruit bearing trees and, in particular, banana plantations.
 Elephants are fond of bananas.
-People tried every thing to stop this brave elephant - chilly fences, mild electric fences, trenches, alarm connected solar fences to scare him silly, nothing succeeded to cow him down.
+People tried every thing to stop this brave elephant - chilly fences, mild electric fences, trenches, alarm connected solar fences, etc to scare him silly, nothing succeeded to cow him down and his spirit.
 He was so strong and sturdy driven by hunger and taste of nice fruits, he trampled on these impediments just like a road roller or bulldozer.
-People nick named him as 'Madukkarai Maharaja' as he was fond of this place and the vicinity.
-In spite of their miserable time, the people here had a vein of humor and used to address this solitary rogue tusker by a rhythmic nick name.
+People at last nick- named him as 'Madukkarai Maharaja' as he was fond of this place and the vicinity.
+In spite of their miserable time caused by him, the people here had a vein of humor and used to address this solitary rogue tusker by a rhythmic nick name.

 |Elephants and bananas. www.gettyimages.com|